rust-lang/book/second-edition/nostarch/chapter15.md

 don’t guarantee that.
 Therefore, Rust can’t make the assumption that converting an immutable reference to a mutable reference is possible.

-## The `Drop` Trait Runs Code on Cleanup
+## Running Code on Cleanup with the `Drop` Trait

-The second trait important to the smart pointer pattern is `Drop`, which lets us customize what happens when a value is about to go out of scope.
-We can provide an implementation for the `Drop` trait on any type, and the code we specify can be used to release resources like files or network connections.
+The second trait important to the smart pointer pattern is `Drop`, which lets you customize what happens when a value is about to go out of scope.
+You can provide an implementation for the `Drop` trait on any type, and the code you specify can be used to release resources like files or network connections.
 We’re introducing `Drop` in the context of smart pointers because the functionality of the `Drop` trait is almost always used when implementing a